EUROPEAN UNIVERSITY INSTITUTE

 The EUI provides advanced academic training and supervision to doctoral and postdoctoral researchers and promotes research in a European perspective in Economics, History & Civilization, Law and Political & Social Sciences.

-Founded in 1976, the EUI is a distinctly international institution, hosting a community of scholars from over 50 countries.
-A thriving intellectual climate, rich in seminars, conferences, and events, includes leading academics and policy-makers from around the world.
+Founded in 1976, the EUI is a distinctly international institution, hosting a community of scholars from over 60 countries.
+A thriving intellectual climate, rich in seminars, conferences and events, includes leading academics and policy-makers from around the world.

 A first-class research library offers extensive collections and services supporting advanced European-oriented research.
-The EUI is home to the Historical Archives of the European Union, the Robert Schuman Centre for Advanced Studies and the Max Weber Programme for Postdoctoral Studies.
-The campus is spread over 14 sites, many of which are historical buildings, on the beautiful hills of Fiesole.
+The EUI is home to the Robert Schuman Centre for Advanced Studies, the Max Weber Programme for Postdoctoral Studies and the Historical Archives of the European Union.
+The campus is spread over 14 sites, many of which are historical buildings, on the beautiful hills of Fiesole near Florence.

 Doctoral programmes in Economics, History & Civilization, Law and Political & Social Sciences, and Master of Comparative, European and International Laws.
-160 doctoral grants are available annually from EU Member States in the above-mentioned fields; the annual application deadline is 31 January.
+Approximately 150 doctoral grants total are available annually from EU Member States; the annual application deadline is 31 January.

 Numerous post-doctoral and senior faculty fellowships are available, including Max Weber Fellowships, Jean Monnet Fellowships, and Fernand Braudel Fellowships.
 The EUI is a host institution for the Marie Curie Fellowship programme, and offers numerous visiting programmes for researchers and fellows.